microbit-drill/baggybit/README.md

 # Kitronik Motor Driver
 ![img](media/motordriver.png)

 The Kitronik Motor Driver is ok.
-However, the available i/o pins create a problem
+However, the available i/o pins create a problem and the green pcb can help
 - Motor1
  - p12: is documented as Reserved: accesiblity reasons unknown
  - p08: digital i/o